 - High growth ambitions.
 This is essential and not necessarily a given.

-- You have an outstanding founding team of at least two people (3 also works, but not 4).
+- You have an outstanding founding team of at least two people (3 also works for me, but not 4).
 Sole founders find it difficult to get investment from Business Angels (if you're a sole founder, try the FFF route).

 - UK legal structure, with founders based in the UK, and with a very strong preference for Cambridge and the South East.
 This is primarily as I like to meet the founders face to face, during due diligence and post-investment at least once or twice per year, and that is much easier for me, if the rail journey time is under an hour.

-- I will not invest, unless I get to know and trust the Investor NED who will be representing my and others' money
+- I will not invest, unless I get to know and trust the Investor NED who will be representing my and other investors' money

 - I need to know that you understand, and can justify the ratio: "Customer Lifetime Value" over "Cost of Customer Acquisition".
 See this article for an explanation